Courses and Requirements

 220S Visual Narratives: Images With(In) Books.

 How do you read images with(in) books?
 Can images persuade, seduce, or even lead the narrative astray?
 Drawing from the works on text and image from Visual Culture scholars, this interdisciplinary course focuses on visual textuality—the ‘book’ as a visible object of cultural consumption and production in the West and Mediterranean.
-Students will undertake the task of understanding and analyzing this multifaceted art form by examining illuminated manuscripts, illustrated texts, and graphic narratives (Duc de Berry, Goya, Max Ernst, Edward Gorey, Orhan Pamuk, and David Mazzucchelli).
+Students will undertake the task of understanding and analyzing this multifaceted art form by examining illuminated manuscripts, woodcuts, printed texts, and illustrations (Duc de Berry, Goya, Max Ernst, Edward Gorey, Orhan Pamuk).
 (Intermedia, history) (Same as Art History 220).
 (Same as Art History 220.)
 N Serrano.

 225F Madness, Murder and Mayhem: Nineteenth-Century Russian Literature.